php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-wherebetween"></a>
 #### `whereBetween()` {.collection-method}

-The `whereBetween` method filters the collection by determining if a specified item value is within a given range:
+The `whereBetween` method filters the collection within a given range:

     $collection = collect([
         ['product' => 'Desk', 'price' => 200],